Perceus64/Attendance-System/README.md

 #### Documentation

-For detailed documentation, check the [Wiki](https://github.com/your-username/attendance-system/wiki) section of this repository.
+For detailed documentation, read the report and presentation.

 #### License